 Treating Nausea When You Are On Birth Control

-Although no cure has been found for nausea caused by contraceptive pills, certain home remedies provide relief during
+Although no cure has been found for nausea caused by contraceptive pills, certain home remedies provide relief during these mild episodes:

 1. Eat healthy and light food, such as bread and crackers

 2. Avoid strongly flavored foods, sweets, and greasy and fried foods